Singapore Armed Forces Band: History

 Members of the SAF Central Band at the Virginia International Tattoo in 2017.

 Members of the SAF Central Band at the Army Open House in 2022.

 Singapore's military music would begin a year before it became self-governing.
 The formation of the Singapore Military Forces Staff Band on 1 June 1958 spelled the beginning of the nation's love affair with military bands.
 From this core group of 45 musicians would come five generations of military musicians from the country’s armed services.

-WO1 Frederick Roy, the 15th/19th Hussars bandmaster became the first Director of Music of the SMFSB, a duty he did until 1962.
+WO1 Frederick Roy, the 15th/19th Hussars bandmaster became the first Director of Music of the SMFSB, a position he held until 1962.
 The band's main duty then was as musical support to the Singapore Infantry Regiment's activities.
 One of his young musicians, SSGT Abdullah Ahmad, was sent to the Royal Military School of Music for further training, later becoming a warrant officer upon graduating.
 The band's first composition, the Singapore Infantry Regiment March, later became the Singapore Army's official march.

 Lt.
 Edward Crowcroft of the York and Northumberland Brigade Band succeeded WO1 Roy in September 1962 as Bandmaster and Director of Music.
 By November, it became the Singapore Infantry Regiment Band, and WO1 Arthur Edward Hollowell, DOM of the Band of the Parachute Brigade, replaced Lt.
 Crowcroft.
 He became a captain by the commission and led the band to its first overseas visit in 1964: the band's visit to Kuala Lumpur as part of the Independence Day Parade on 31 August that year.

 A year after, WO1 Ahmad was appointed the Singapore Armed Forces Director of Music, becoming a lieutenant, and later as captain.
 He led the new SIR Band to the very first National Day Parade on the Padang the following year.
 By 1968, the band made its first recording under his direction.
 By that time now LTA Ahmad was also responsible for the Band of the People' Defence Force, the official band of the armed forces' volunteer component.
 After different names, the band was dissolved in 1974 and personnel were given to the other bands.

 At the same time, the Band of the Singapore Armed Forces was formed, with joint headquarters with the SIR Band at HQ 1 Singapore Infantry Btn., Beach Road Camp.
 They both later moved to HQ 3 SIB at Ulu Pandan Camp and later at 5 SIB at Portsdown Camp, and by 1972, the latter band was led by a Republic of Singapore Police officer, WO1 Ervin Dragon.

 By January the next year, a new band, the NSF (National Service-Full-time) Band, was formed at Telok Pagu Camp at Changi.
 WO2 Alan Teo became its first conductor.